AhmetZamanis/DeepLearningEnergyForecasting/Report.md

 This report will go over the problem formulation, the architectures of the models built, and their performance comparisons.
 We'll also talk about some architectures that inspired this experiment.
 The code & implementation details can be found in the Jupyter notebooks in `notebooks/analysis`, and in `src`.
 The Torch classes are available in `src`, but keep in mind the implementations are tailored to this problem & dataset.
 \
 \
 I also used `Docker` to containerize and deploy the Transformer model.
 The resulting Docker image can be used to run deployment scripts that automatically update the data from a public API, tune and train a Transformer model, and perform batch predictions.
 See `README.md` for instructions on how to deploy the Docker image.
 The implementation details are explained in the deployment scripts' & configuration files' comments.
+See `scripts/deployment` for the deployment scripts and configurations.

 ## Data overview